When designing an eLearning course to boost your client’s sales performance, what is the first step that comes to your mind?

 How do I begin?
 Where do I begin?

 Relax!
-Simply do what you usually do: analyze performance gap.
+Simply do what you usually do: analyze the performance gap.
 In the sales training scenario, measure the current performance level of the sales team.
 Compare it with the client’s performance expectations.

 Here are the different sales KPIs generally calculated for a sales department: